nradk/sprinter/README.md

 A **grammar** is the set of rules that specify what valid syntactic structures in your language look like.

-For this language, the grammar might include the rules
+For this language, the grammar might include rules like

 ```
 ...
 Assignment -> Identifier "=" Expr
-Expr       -> Identifier | Number | Expr "+" Expr
+Expr       -> Identifier | Number | SumExpr
 SumExpr    -> Expr "+" Expr
 FuncCall   -> Identifier "(" Expr ")"
 ...